codesnail/BehavioralCloning/README.md

 I also tried more complex networks, first by just experimenting with higher number of channels in the convolution layers and a denser fully connected layer, then trying the [NVIDIA](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) network as well.
 But I didn't see a significant improvement over Lenet.

-#### 2. Handling Overfitting

-The model used 80/20 train-validate split to ensure that the model did not overfit.
-Dropout layers were added in order to reduce overfitting.
-Dropout is a new popular technique to avoid overfitting in deep networks, and is both conceptually and practically simpler to implement.
-Conventional regularization works by adding a penalty term to the error measure, which accentuates larger model weights, thereby reducing them in subsequent training iterations.
-The penalty term itself is also weighted by yet another parameter.
-Instead, in the dropout scheme, we randomly drop some connections between nodes in 2 layers of the network.
-It may seem like a counter intuitive method, but in reality works quite well.
-What it does is forces the network to learn multiple redundant representations of the important features.
-This is specially true for deep networks as there is a large number of connections between layers.
-In regularization, it is also possible for some features to go down to zero (particularly in L1 regularization), so theoretically the concept is similar.

-You have to decide the percentage of dropout.
-Starting with 50% is a frequent rule of thumb.
-I experimented with higher and lower dropout rates, and finally settled on 20% dropout after the first two fully connected layers of Lenet, and a 10% dropout after the last fully connected layer.

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-#### 3. Model parameter tuning

-The model used the Adam Optimizer, so the learning rate was not tuned manually.

-### 4. Training Strategy
+### Training Strategy, Tuning and Results

-The model trained on this data had a very decent validation loss, and did pretty well even when trained for only 2 epochs, as can be seen below:
+The above architecture trained on the training data had a very decent validation loss, and did pretty well even when trained for only 2 epochs, as can be seen below:

 ```
 Train on 2972 samples, validate on 744 samples
 Epoch 1/2